tjingsheng/tp/docs/UserGuide.md

   There is insufficient information on what localcourse to add.

 You should conduct these checks before executing the commands:
-- [ ] I know what I would like query e.g. localcourse, partnercourse, university etc.
+- [ ] I know what I would like to query e.g. localcourse, partnercourse, university etc.
 - [ ] I know the restrictions of each command
 - [ ] I know "[ ]" are compulsory for wrapping each attribute